-The Republic of Užupis is a small and self called independent territory in the city.
+The Republic of Užupis is a small and self-called independent territory in the city.
 It also has its own constitution!
 You can read more just here.
 When in Užupis, you should stop at the wall where the constitution is written – you will probably find it in your own language!
 And then just walk around the area freely.
-Užupis is surrounded by the river and the buildings are very colourful.
+Užupis is surrounded by the river and the buildings are very colorful.
 This place is one of the most unique things you’ll see in Vilnius!

 Day 2 – Trakai Castle and Barbakanas Bastion